System Cleanup removal instructions

-System Cleanup is a piece of software, promoted as a system cleaner and optimizer.
-It is supposedly capable of scanning systems and removing "junk" and temporary files, as well as other unnecessary data.
-This program has an official webpage, where it can be downloaded for free (or users can purchase the "premium" version).
-However, System Cleanup can also be installed alongside other software.
-This deceptive marketing method of packing regular programs with undesirable content is called "bundling".
-Rushed download/installation processes increase the risk of such infiltrating devices.
-Due to its dubious mode of proliferation it is considered to be a PUA (Potentially Unwanted Application).
+System Cleanup is software promoted as a system cleaner and optimizer.
+It is supposedly capable of scanning systems and removing "junk" and temporary files, and other unnecessary data.
+This program has an official web page from which it can be downloaded free of charge (or users can purchase the "premium" version), however, System Cleanup can also be installed together with other software.
+This deceptive marketing method of packing regular programs with unwanted content is called "bundling".
+Rushed download/installation processes also increase the risk of device infiltration.
+Due to its dubious mode of distribution, System Cleanup is classed as a PUA (Potentially Unwanted Application).

-Due to System Cleanup's classification as a PUA it is deemed to be untrustworthy and may also be a threat to device and/or user safety.
-It is strongly advised against downloading/installing this application and others similar to it.
-Most PUAs of this type require to be activated, in other words they need to be purchased.
-However, despite being purchased, they often do not work as advertised or are outright nonoperational.
-Furthermore, download/install setups used to proliferate System Cleanup, frequently contain more than one PUA (e.g. browser hijackers or adware).
-These unwanted applications have many harmful abilities.
-They generate redirects to various sale-oriented, untrustworthy and even malicious webpages.
-Additionally, by using a variety of tools they enable third party graphical content and deliver intrusive advertisement campaigns (e.g. pop-ups, surveys, banners, coupons, etc.).
-These ads seriously diminish browsing quality, by limiting browsing speed and overlaying page content.
-They also generate redirects to hazardous sites and can execute scripts to stealthily download/install PUAs.
-Unwanted applications have another heinous ability - data tracking.
-By recording browsing activity (URLs visited, pages viewed, search engine history, etc.), they gather users' personal information (IP address, geolocation and personal details).
-This private data is then shared with third parties (potentially, cyber criminals), seeking to misuse it to generate revenue.
-Therefore, PUAs can cause system infiltrations and infections, as well as lead to severe privacy issues (even identity theft).
-To ensure device and user safety, all suspicious applications and browser extensions/plug-ins must be removed immediately.
+As System Cleanup is classed as a PUA, it is deemed untrustworthy and might also be a threat to the device and/or user safety.
+You are strongly advised against downloading/installing this application and other similar programs.
+Most PUAs require to be activated by making a purchase, however, they often do not work as advertised or are simply nonoperational.
+Furthermore, download/install set-ups are used to proliferate System Cleanup and frequently contain more than one PUA (e.g. browser hijackers or adware).
+These unwanted applications have many harmful features.
+They generate redirects to sale-oriented, untrustworthy and even malicious web pages.
+Additionally, using various tools, they enable third party graphical content to be displayed on any site and deliver intrusive ads campaigns (e.g. pop-ups, surveys, banners, coupons, etc.).
+These ads seriously diminish the browsing experience by limiting browsing performance and overlaying web page content.
+They also generate redirects to rogue sites and can execute scripts to stealthily download/install PUAs.
+Unwanted applications have another dangerous capability: data tracking.
+By recording browsing activity (URLs visited, pages viewed, search engine history, etc.), they gather users' personal information (IP addresses, geolocations, and other private details).
+This data is then shared with third parties (potentially, cyber criminals) seeking to misuse it to generate revenue.
+Therefore, PUAs can lead to system infiltration and infections, and severe privacy issues (including identity theft).
+To ensure device and user safety, remove all suspicious applications and browser extensions/plug-ins immediately.

 |Name||System Cleanup potentially unwanted application|